 Collections in the Jesus College Archives include:

 - Medieval deeds and account rolls from the priory that preceded the College.
-For a catalogue see the Janus website.

 - Information about former Fellows and students, primarily those who are deceased.